 Electricity generated by fuel cells using gobar gas can provide power at night.

-This point about gobar gas can be again used in the discussion about replacement of other sources of electricity like hydro power, thermal power, and nuclear power with biogas energy plants.
-This gas supply source can equally be applied to counter-insurgency and stabilization programs with Afghanistan as an example.
+This point about gobar gas can be again used in the discussion about the replacement of other sources of electricity like hydropower, thermal power, and nuclear power with biogas energy plants.

 The Advantages of Gobar Gas Digesters for India and Similar Nations

 Population pressure has practically eliminated India's forests, causing desperate fuel shortages in most rural areas.
-As a result, up to three-quarters of the country's annual billion tons of manure (India has two cows for every person) is burned for cooking or heating.
-This creates enormous medical problems—the drying dung is a dangerous breeding place for flies and the acrid smoke is responsible for widespread eye disease—and deprives the country's soil of vital organic nutrients contained in the manure.
+As a result, up to three-quarters of the country's annual billion tons of manure (India has two cows for every person) are burned for cooking or heating.

-The Gobar (Hindi for “cow dung”) Gas Research Station—established in 1960 as the latest of along series of Indian experimental projects dating back to the 1930's—has concentrated its efforts, as the name suggests, on generating methane gas from cow manure.
 At the station, Ram Bux Singh and his coworkers have designed and put into operation bio-gas plants ranging in output from 100 to 9,000 cubic feet of methane a day.
 They've installed heating coils, mechanical agitators and filters in some of the generators and experimented with different mixes of manure and vegetable wastes.
-Results of the project have been meticulously documented and recorded.
+The results of the project have been meticulously documented and recorded.

-This comprehensive eleven-year-long research program has yielded designs for five standardized, basic gobar plants that operate efficiently under widely varying conditions with only minor modifications (see construction details of 100 cubic foot digester that accompany this article) .
+This comprehensive eleven-year-long research program has yielded designs for five standardized, basic gobar plants that operate efficiently under widely varying conditions with only minor modifications (see construction details of 100 cubic foot digester that accompany this article).

 Ram Bun Singh has compiled much of this information into two booklets, BIO-GAS PLANT and SOME EXPERIMENTS WITH BIO-GAS. via motherearthnews.com